Azure/azure-managedapp-samples/samples/readme.md

-This folder contains the different managed application samples for your reference.
+This folder contains the different Managed Application samples for your reference.

+kn